-The Task Force will interview the auditor and based on the interview and hold a written examination where the auditor answers questions relevant to the benchmark in question and general issues of system performance evaluation.
+The Task Force will interview the auditor and based on the interview and hold an examination where the auditor answers questions relevant to the benchmark in question and general issues of system performance evaluation.
 Having reviewed these, the Task Force can approve the auditor by simple majority within the Task Force.

-7.4 Auditing by the Task Force itself
+8.4 Auditing by the Task Force itself